 Learns a random forest*, which consists of a chosen number of decision trees.
-Each of the decision tree models is learned on a different set of rows (records) and a different set of columns (describing attributes), whereby the latter can also be a bit-vector or byte-vector descriptor (e.g. molecular fingerprint).
+Each of the decision tree models is built with a different set of rows (records) and for each split within a tree a randomly chosen set of columns (describing attributes) is used.
 The row sets for each decision tree are created by bootstrapping and have the same size as the original input table.
-For each node of a decision tree a new set of attributes is determined by taking a random sample of size sqrt(m) where m is the total number of attributes.
+The attribute set for an individual split in a decision tree is determined by randomly selecting sqrt(m) attributes from the available attributes where m is the total number of learning columns.
+The attributes can also be provided as bit (fingerprint), byte, or double vector.
 The output model describes a random forest and is applied in the corresponding predictor node.

 The decision tree construction takes place in main memory (all data and all models are kept in memory).